tazeek/autotake-food24/README.md

 - 'Polyunsaturated fatty acids (g)': The amount of polyunsaturated fat in the food/drink.

 **HEIFA Food Composition**:
-- 'Nutrient table code': The nutrient ID of the given food item.
+- 'Nutrient table code': The food code given to each food/drink item.
-- '8 digit code': The HEIFA 8 digit code (recipe).
+- '8 digit code': The AUSNUT 8-digit code.
 - 'HEIFA-2013 Food Group': The relevant food group.
 - 'Energy or grams per Serve \n(HEIFA food groups)': The energy per serving size.
 - 'Serving size unit of measure': The serving unit of measurement.
-- 'Non-alcoholic beverage Flag\n(1=Non-alcoholic beverage)': Check whether it is an alcoholic beverage or not.
+- 'Non-alcoholic beverage Flag\n(1=Non-alcoholic beverage)': Check whether it is a non-alcoholic beverage.

 **HEIFA Recipe list**:
-- 'Recipe AUSNUT 8-digit code': The HEIFA 8 digit code (recipe) in the file.
+- 'Recipe AUSNUT 8-digit code': The AUSNUT 8-digit code (recipe) in the file.
-- 'Ingredient Nutrient table code': The nutrient ID of the given food of the recipe.
+- 'Ingredient Nutrient table code': The food code given to each ingredient in the recipe.
-- 'Proportion of ingredients in the recipe': The proportion amount in the recipe.
+- 'Proportion of ingredients in the recipe': The proportion of each ingredient in the recipe.
-- 'Energy, with dietary fibre (kJ) per 100g': The amount of energy in the given ingredient.
+- 'Energy, with dietary fibre (kJ) per 100g': The amount of energy of the given ingredient per 100g.

 **HEIFA Score rules**:
 - 'Food group': The relevant food group.